rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-29-fe90de4d5a165df0-completion-of-recovery-certificate-no-rc8809-of-2025-in-respect-of-raunak-shastr.md

 source: sebi
 stocks: []
 tags:
+- completed
-- recovery-certificate
+- defaulter
 - enforcement
 - illiquid-stock-options
-- defaulter
-- recovery-proceedings
-- completed
+- recovery
 title: 'Completion of Recovery Certificate No. RC8809 of 2025 in respect of Raunak Shastri (PAN: ECLPS9722N) in the matter of Illiquid Stock Options'
 ---